keithbabinec/Archivial/Doc/Commands/Remove-ArchivialLocalSource.md

 ### ByName
 ```
-Remove-OzetteLocalSource -SourceID <Int32> [<CommonParameters>]
+Remove-ArchivialLocalSource -SourceID <Int32> [<CommonParameters>]
 ```

 ### ByObject
 ```
-Remove-OzetteLocalSource -LocalSource <LocalSourceLocation> [<CommonParameters>]
+Remove-ArchivialLocalSource -LocalSource <LocalSourceLocation> [<CommonParameters>]
 ```

 ## DESCRIPTION
-A Local Source is a folder on your computer (or a directly attached external drive) that Ozette backs up and automatically monitors for new and updated files.
+A Local Source is a folder on your computer (or a directly attached external drive) that Archivial backs up and automatically monitors for new and updated files.

 Removing a Local Source means that new or updated files from that location will not be backed up anymore, but existing files already backed up to cloud storage will remain.

-To view existing Local Sources, run Get-OzetteLocalSource.
+To view existing Local Sources, run Get-ArchivialLocalSource.
-This command supports piping from Get-OzetteLocalSource or manual invoke from the specified source ID.
+This command supports piping from Get-ArchivialLocalSource or manual invoke from the specified source ID.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Remove-OzetteLocalSource -ID 3
+C:\> Remove-ArchivialLocalSource -ID 3
 ```

 Removes the Local Source with the specified ID.

 ### EXAMPLE 2
 ```
-C:\> Get-OzetteLocalSource | Where Path -like "*C:\users\test\documents*" | Remove-OzetteLocalSource
+C:\> Get-ArchivialLocalSource | Where Path -like "*C:\users\test\documents*" | Remove-ArchivialLocalSource
 ```

 Removes any configured Local Source that matches a path containing the specified filter (using the pipeline scenario).